Photography

 David Hockney and the Camera: A Composite Polaroid Reality

-Sometime before 1982, David Hockney commented, “Photography is all right if you don’t mind looking at the world from the point of view of a paralyzed cyclopsfor a split second.”
-However, his tough opinion changed when in February 1982, a curator visiting his house in the Hollywood Hills forgot some Polaroid film, and Hockney started experimenting with it.
-What arose from these experiments are the most stunning composite photo collages that you will see in a long time.
-See David Hockney’s photographs below.
+Sometime before 1982, David Hockney remarked, “Photography is all right if you don’t mind looking at the world from the point of view of a paralyzed cyclops—for a split second.”
+However, his tough opinion changed in February 1982 when a curator visiting his house in the Hollywood Hills accidentally left some Polaroid film behind.
+Hockney began experimenting with the film, leading to the creation of some of the most stunning composite photo collages you’ll ever see.
+Explore David Hockney’s photographs below.

 David Hockney, Still Life Blue Guitar 4th April 1982, Composite Polaroid, Photo credit: Richard Schmidt, david hockney photographs